anuragvohraec/use-them/README.md

 Simple run `npm run start` to see the demo of the components of **use-them**.

 # Change release
+### "version": "10.0.5"
+1. Added Audio player too, with a cover pic support

 ### "version": "10.0.3"
 1. Cover pics can be added to non image file using file picker